vikingeducation/prep_basics/test-yourself-answers.md

 Dynamic webpages change depending on the user input and actions.
 Because of this they also require a more complicated server.
 Static web pages offer no dynamic changes and keep their content no matter the actions of the end-user.

-Dynamic pages allows users to create, destroy, edit, and read data.
+Dynamic pages allow users to create, destroy, edit, and read data.
 The data persists even when the page is closed, unlike static pages which are reloaded each time a browser is refreshed.

 *Contributed by [Yilen Pan](http://github.com/yilenpan)*

 #### What's the best way to get help when you get stuck?

-The best bet to get help when you are stuck is to use google!
-There are other fantastic resources but google will give you great access to all of them. a lot of times you will find your answer turning up on StackExchange.
+The best bet to get help when you are stuck is to use Google!
+There are other fantastic resources but Google will give you great access to all of them.
+A lot of times you will find your answer turning up on StackExchange.

 *Contributed by [Nick Schwaderer](http://github.com/Schwad)*